CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 // When sight_dispersion and aim_speed are present in a gun mod, the aiming system picks the "best"
 // sight to use for each aim action, which is the fastest sight with a dispersion under the current
 // aim threshold.
-"sight_dispersion": 10,    // Inaccuracy of gun derived from the sight mechanism, measured in 100ths of Minutes Of Angle (MOA)
+"min_strength": 8,         // Minimal strength required to use this gun.
+Mostly used in different bows "sight_dispersion": 10,    // Inaccuracy of gun derived from the sight mechanism, measured in 100ths of Minutes Of Angle (MOA)
 "recoil": 0,               // Recoil caused when firing, measured in 100ths of Minutes Of Angle (MOA) "durability": 8,           // Resistance to damage/rusting, also determines misfire chance